OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 5.5.
 Information Sharing
 5.6.
 Technical Scope
 6. MVCR Conformance and Compliance
-6.1 Example Each mode of conformance and complaince 6.2 Guidance each mode of conformance complaince
+6.1 Example Each mode of conformance and compliance 6.2 Guidance each mode of conformance compliance
 7. Appendix A: ISO Terms - mapping and use in the MVCR
 8. Appendix B: Scope UMA profile
 8. Appendix C: Consent Type -
-9. Appendic D: Purpose Categoies (or purpose type)
+9. Appendix D: Purpose Categories (or purpose type)

 (editors note: added objective and scope to the specification)

 ## 1. Objective
-The Minimum Viable Consent Receipt (MVCR) is a specification for common set of minimum viable fields for a consent record to be provided as an independant consent receipt for information sharing.
+The Minimum Viable Consent Receipt (MVCR) is a specification for common set of minimum viable fields for a consent record to be provided as an independent consent receipt for information sharing.

 ### 2.1 Scope
-This Minimum Viable Consent Receipt specification has the scope of specifying a receipt for the policy recording the provision of consent for perosnal information. (purpose, types of personal information collected for  this purpose, and the sharing of this data with a 3rd party.)
+This Minimum Viable Consent Receipt specification has the scope of specifying a receipt for the policy recording the provision of consent for perosnnal information. (purpose, types of personal information collected for  this purpose, and the sharing of this data with a 3rd party.)

-For authoritiative referencing of policy (principle and best practices), technical scopes.
-In addition to the physcial provison of the reciept which includes how a consent record is provided, how to present the record fields, the format and order of fields, linking fields to external information, as well as the provisioning of the receipt at the point in time when the consent is provided.
+For authoritative referencing of policy (principle and best practices), technical scopes.
+In addition to the physical provision of the receipt which includes how a consent record is provided, how to present the record fields, the format and order of fields, linking fields to external information, as well as the provisioning of the receipt at the point in time when the consent is provided.

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (grantor) and recipient (grantee) as proof of consent.

 ### 2.2 Scope Defined: 4 layers of consent record specification

 The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record  viable for a number of different contexts, defined by
 * A) the PI Controller (or grantor), self-asserted
-* B) and/or Consent - defined by explicit reference to authoritiative policy i.e. regulation,
+* B) and/or Consent - defined by explicit reference to authoritative policy i.e. regulation,
-* C) and/or Explicit Sharing of PI to specified 3rd Pary, and ref contract of sharing
+* C) and/or Explicit Sharing of PI to specified 3rd Party, and ref contract of sharing
 * D) and/or defined by technical scope, i.e. UMA/Oauth - (or regulated technical function)

 Explicit, is understood as an action by an individual to agree or assent to a privacy policy and terms.
 This specification and thus scope extends that action up and down stream.
 Up stream to the Grantor with the consent, and optionally down stream, through explicit reference to authoritative policy, and or technical scopes, for explicit sharing of personal data.

-A maximum form of explicit is possible combining all 4 layers defined in this scope  for consent and inforamtion sharing receipt, that is both compliant with explicit regulation, but conforms to explicit sharing and technical scope as described.
+A maximum form of explicit is possible combining all 4 layers defined in this scope  for consent and information sharing receipt, that is both compliant with explicit regulation, but conforms to explicit sharing and technical scope as described.

 The receipt has the Consent Type field in which the scope by defined as 'Explicit' any other text in this field references a form of consent which is undefined with-in this specification.
 In this context, explicit refers to:

 * Explicit, indicating the receipt shows both compliance with regulation and conformance with this specification.
 * Non-Explicit (or externally defined consent type), indicating the receipt has demonstrated conformance with the MVCR, but is limited to, conformance and makes no legal compliance claims.
-(editors note, does this refer to a different defintion of scope (see terminiology for a collection of how explicit is being used in this spec)
+(editors note, does this refer to a different definition of scope (see terminology for a collection of how explicit is being used in this spec)

 Both operational modes demonstrate at a minimum, MVCR open consent conformance.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)